ragardner/tksheet/README.md

 pip install tksheet
 ```

 Display and modify tabular data using Python 3.6+ and tkinter.
+Stores its display data as a Python list of lists, sublists being rows.

 # Basic Demo: